Skip to content

 What People Often Overlook

 Many people underestimate their domestic contribution simply because it happens in small, daily chunks.
 An hour of cooking here, twenty minutes of home admin there — it rarely feels significant in the moment.
 But those hours accumulate quickly across a week, a month, a year.
 It can help to think of it this way: if you stopped doing all of it tomorrow, what would it actually cost to replace?
 That figure is often surprising.
-This is worth considering especially during major life transitions — a career break, a new baby, or a relationship change — when domestic labour tends to quietly increase.
+This is worth noting especially during major life transitions — a career break, a new baby, or a relationship change — when domestic labour tends to quietly increase.

 How the Estimates Are Calculated